menu

 Remarks

-To prevent the default filter action and make your custom query, set the PreventDefaultAction property to true, and pass the modified data source.
+This event is raised when the user types in the input field, allowing you to implement custom filtering logic.
+To prevent the default filter action and implement your custom query, set the PreventDefaultAction property to true, and provide the modified data source.

 Examples